The Provost’s Seminar Series features members of the following academies who visit campus to share their insights and meet with the campus community:

 Contact

 All nominations will be retained for future consideration if not selected initially.
-For more information about the Provost’s Seminar Series, please contact Will Richardson at (706) 583-0506 or [email protected].
+For more information about the Provost’s Seminar Series, please contact Maggie C. Parker at (706) 542-9860 or [email protected].